audiotranskription Hintergrund

 https://doi.org/10.30820/0942-2285-2023-2-131.

-(This article structures and explains specific prompts for qualitative research and mentions the idea of a “hybrid research workshop”, which we have expanded and concretized with our hybrid interpretation group approach).
+(This article structures and explains specific prompts for qualitative research and mentions the idea of a “hybrid research workshop”, which we have taken up and expanded with our approach of hybrid interpretation).

 Does that work?